d4r1us-drk/unicon/README.md

 - Convert between a wide range of unit types including temperature, length, time, mass, and digital storage.
 - Easily specify the number of decimal places for rounding the result.
-- Display a help message to guide you through the conversion process.
-- Check the version information of the tool.

 ## Table of Contents